Member | Established: 1970 | Member since 1977

 SMO 3: International Standards on Auditing

 ICATT, as empowered by the ICATT Act of 1970 sets standards for all audits in the jurisdiction.
-ICATT has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, is the which is the 2023-2024 Handbook of International Quality Control, Auditing, Review, Other Assurance, and Related Services Pronouncements.
+ICATT has adopted ISA as issued by the IAASB without modification, which as of the date of the assessment, is the which is the 2023-2024 Handbook of International Quality Management, Auditing, Review, Other Assurance, and Related Services Pronouncements.

 ICATT reports that it has ongoing processes for disseminating information on new and modified IAASB pronouncements, providing training, including standard-related topics in its continuing professional development courses, and developing technical guidance to support its members with the implementation of the standards.
 ICATT indicates that it solicits feedback from members on draft pronouncements issued by the IAASB.